imsky/pull-review/README.md

 Default: 0

+#### min_percent_authorship_for_extra_reviewer

+If the assigned reviewer has greater percentage authorship of the changed files than this minimum, an extra reviewer will be assigned.
+This is helpful for files with many authors and one author with majority authorship, making them the default reviewer for those files.
+Set to 0 to disable.

+Default: 0

 #### require_notification

 Require a user to be listed in the [reviewers](#reviewers) section in order to be assigned as a reviewer.